mcharouk/aws/DiscoveryDays/Generative AI Essentials for Technical and Business Decision Makers.md

 * careful about using public AI models.
 You're private data can be used for training and so could be reused in answers
 * For example AI could reuse code to answer developers with some light modifications like changing variable names
+* Legal ambiguities on copyrights :
+  * Generate paintings in the style of someone
+  * Get the voice of some singer and use it in some song.

 ## Toxicity